groboclown/petronia/docs/events.md

 The nature of events requires them to only exist when they have a specific participant identity that is the target of the event.
 In most cases, this corresponds to the intended receiver of the event.
 In a few cases, it indicates a participant that had an action act upon it, but may not receive the event.

+## Event Id, Source, Target

+Each event has a unique ID that is a combination of the declaring API extension name and a "short" name.
+This takes the form `ExtensionName:ShortName`.

+Each generated event provides a Source and Target ID.
+These identifiers take the form of `ExtensionName:InternalId`, where the extension is free to choose the internal ID.
+Because Petronia loads one of each extension name at a time, security in asserting the validity of the source and target is better enforced.
+It also means there doesn't need to be a central name registration service.

 ## Simulating RPC With Events

 In general, events should be considered "fire and forget."
 On a rare occasion, an event requires a response, such as registering a portal and receiving the portal ID or an error response if something didn't go right.